hangytongy/Allora_election_prediction/README.md

     Here are the currently accepted configurations:
     - TOKEN
     Must be one in ('D' OR 'R').
-    Note: if you are using `Binance` as the data provider, any token could be used.
     - MODEL
     Currenly configured to default using XGB